Ronan-vdv/MacroProx/README.md

 ## Planned Features

-- A better way to handle menus
 - Message queue to display on screen (player joins, leaves etc)
 - Interpolation between states for other players, to emulate smooth movement with fewer updates instead of constantly sharing changed state over the network almost every frame (likely to be inspired by [Valve's architecture](https://developer.valvesoftware.com/wiki/Source_Multiplayer_Networking))
 - And of course the actual proximity chat
 - Then anything else I might feel like when I've reached those goals, like items or events or whatever

 ## Running

 You should be able to run this with an installation of Rust 1.76 or higher. `cargo run` should download all dependencies, compile and run it.
+Tested on Ubuntu 20.04.